Friday, 14 March 2025

 Although OpenAI made a strong debut last year with the launch of ChatGPT, attracting millions of users, the company has faced obstacles in persuading other businesses to adopt its technology.
 OpenAI aims to become indispensable for firms building applications and has identified this as one of its key strategic goals.
 New updates like the so-called “stateful API” could make it much more cost-effective for companies to interact with OpenAI’s models by tracking the history of conversations.
 On the other hand, the new vision API feature would expand OpenAI’s offerings to include capabilities like image analysis.

 The stakes are high for OpenAI.
-Investors have funnelled over US$20 billion into AI this year, many of which rely on foundational models like those offered by OpenAI or its competitors.
+Investors have funnelled over US$20 billion into AI startups this year, many of which rely on foundational models like those offered by OpenAI or its competitors.
 But as these startups grow, they’re also exploring options beyond OpenAI, including open-source alternatives.
 Therefore, OpenAI must distinguish itself from major competitors like Google, especially as it tries to transition from a consumer-hit service to an indispensable business tool.

 OpenAI declined to offer any comments on these upcoming changes.